bnpannell/MEIS_Methodology/to-do.md

 10. Finalize documentation repo and add in html links etc

 11. Get Devin and Tom to proof read, apply edits and get ready for publishing.

+12. Priority goes to getting documentation ready for how we did it for 2021 data- then going into detail on how subsequent years will work based on modifications and efficiences worked into new code